 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

 A further useful source of update related information is the Calendar of Updates.
 News/announcements of updates in the categories of General Software, Security Software and Utilities are available on their website.
 The news/announcements are very timely and (almost always) contain useful direct download links as well as the changes/improvements made by those updates (where possible).

 If you like and use it, please also consider supporting that entirely volunteer run website by donating.

 If you use any of the above software, please install the appropriate updates as soon as possible.
 Steps for installing updates for Windows are provided on the “Protecting Your PC” page.

-For the 17 Microsoft bulletins this month, I will prioritize the order of updates for you below:
+For the Microsoft updates this month, I will prioritize the order of installation for you below:

-As always you can find detailed information on the contents of each security bulletin is published each month within ComputerWorld’s Patch Tuesday Debugged column.
+As always you can find detailed information on the contents of each security bulletin within ComputerWorld’s Patch Tuesday Debugged column.

-As is my standard practice, I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.
+As usual; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.

 I wish to provide information on other notable updates from June 2017 which I would recommend you install if you use these software products.
 I only choose a small number of products to list here since it can easily become too many and I wish to highlight the security benefits of installing the latest version of applications many of us use everyday:

 Mozilla Firefox ESR: